 The filter is aimed at cutting off excessive polarized light, intensifying the color saturation of the shot, suppressing unwanted reflections.

 The most evident examples of such reflected light are flare and reflections on the surface of water and glass.
 A polarizing filter lets you filter out direct reflections of sunlight at particular angles.
 The filtration angle is controlled by rotating its front element, while the intensity of the effect – by the position of the camera relative to the sun.
+Pairing a circular polarizing filter with, for example, Nikon FX NIKKOR 16-35mm f/4G, the best Nikon landscape lens, can further enhance the overall picture quality.
+This lens is specifically designed to capture the beauty and details of vast landscapes, and when combined with a polarizing filter, it can produce stunning results.

 Thus, polarizing landscape filters suppress flare and reflections, letting you naturally increase the color saturation in the picture.
 This effect is most evident in the sky – it becomes more saturated, and the clouds are more visible.